 The Tulsa County Bar Association continues to meet the challenge those ten members assumed so many years ago.
 Individual Tulsans of all ages, ethnic groups and backgrounds, as well as the community as a whole, benefit daily from the dedication of our members.

 A Board of Directors governs the activities of the TCBA.
 It is made up of the Executive Committee, which includes the Association’s president, president-elect, vice president, treasurer, secretary, immediate past president and the budget chair.
-The TCBA executive director, federal presiding judge, district presiding judge, Auxiliary president, ABA delegate, TU Law School Dean, committee chairmen, the Law Library Trustee and eight directors at large which are elected by the membership, complete the Board.
+The TCBA executive director, federal presiding judge, district presiding judge, ABA delegate, TU Law School Dean, committee chairmen, section chairmen, the Law Library Trustee and eight directors at large which are elected by the membership, complete the Board.

 The Tulsa County Bar Foundation, through its educational and charitable efforts, is continuing to expand our role of keeping the legal system accessible.